 Single jointed bits send the rider's rein aid over the tongue edges and the lower jaw bones to the horse's mouth.
 When the reins are tightened, the joint in the middle of the mouthpiece is slightly raised.
 This increases the pressure on the edges of the tongue.

 The described "setting up" of the bit is often referred to as the "nutcracking effect".
 The lower jaws are pinched and/or the eye of the joint presses into the horse's palate.
 This is especially the case if the bit used is by far too large or too thick for the corresponding horse's mouth.
 Especially horses with a flat palatal arch actually run the risk of pressure points or even injuries to the palate.

-Joints of standard single jointed bits are of different lengths for production reasons.
-There is always a little bit more pressure on one side.
+The two pieces of standard single jointed bits are of different lengths for production reasons.
+There is always a little bit more pressure on one side of the tongue.
 It is thus recommended to turn Single jointed bits regularly.
 This is not necessary with Turnado or single jointed Dynamic RS bits from Sprenger.
 The joint has been turned forwards by 45°.
 This special angulation allows an even effect on both tongue edges.

-Double jointed bits have shorter joints, which are connected by a middle piece.
-The pressure caused by the reins is distributed over a larger area of the tongue and directed to the lower jaw.
+Double jointed bits have shorter side pieces, which are connected by a middle piece.
+The pressure caused by the reins is distributed over a larger area of the tongue.
 This is different to single jointed bits.

 With the double jointed Sprenger Sensogan bits there is no palatal pressure.
 The reason is the specially adapted and forward angled middle piece.

 The variety of double and single jointed bits available on the market as well as the price range is huge.
 Especially if you have a sensitive horse, it is important to choose a bit that matches to the horse's mouth.
 Sprenger is a pioneer in the development of bit styles adapted to the anatomy of the horse's mouth.
 Our knowledge results from scientific research and practical tests by professionals.